AdamCohan/Garmin-Project-Code/README.md

 NOTE:\
 Much of this can be made more modular, such as the metrics which are included in the summary and the 2min/5min interval length in the summary.
 These are not modular (yet) because this project is made for a specific purpose and at the moment it's okay that they're 'magic numbers'.

+Also, columns are renamed to have the same names as in GoldenCheetah for ease of switching between the two.